Baked vegan pumpkin cheesecake that is packed with pumpkin flavor and spices, has a crunchy ginger cookie crust and optional caramel pecan topping.

 Make the filling:

-- Add the remaining filling ingredients and mix until all ingredients are well combined.
+• Add the remaining filling ingredients and mix until all ingredients are combined.
 Avoid over-mixing the batter as it can cause the cheesecake to rise quickly and fall in the oven.

 Prepare the water bath:

-- Wrap your cake pan with aluminum foil OR place your cake pan in a slightly larger round cake pan.
-Place your cake pan in a larger roasting pan or deep baking tray and place this in the middle rack of your oven.
-Carefully pour boiling water into the roasting pan so the water is around 1 inch high.
+• Wrap your cake pan with aluminum foil OR place your cake pan in a slightly larger round cake pan.
+Place this in a deep baking tray and position it in the middle rack of your oven.
+Carefully pour boiling water into the baking tray so the water is around 1 inch high.
 See my post above for extra tips.

 Bake the vegan pumpkin cheesecake:

-- Bake the cheesecake for 60-75 minutes or until done.
-At the 30-minute mark, if your cheesecake starts to brown on top, cover your cake pan with an oven-safe tray or aluminum foil.
+• Bake the cheesecake for 60-75 minutes or until done.
 Your cheesecake is ready if you gently shake the cake pan and the edges look set but the middle is still jiggly.
 Your cheesecake will continue to set over time. (note 4)

 Prepare the pecan topping: